kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
-  Yes, by disabling the `UserNamespacesSupport` feature gate.
+  Yes, the `UserNamespacesSupport` feature gate has to be disabled and pods running in `Cluster` and `Pod` mode have to be recreated.
-  The effective user and group IDs of the process in the host would be different before and after disabling the feature for pods running in `Cluster` and `Pod` modes.
+  The effective user and group IDs of the processes would be different before and after disabling the feature for pods running in `Cluster` and `Pod` modes.
 This can cause access issues to pods accessing files saved in volumes.